cran/FCO/README.md

 useful functions, e.g., to determine the GoF or BoF-nature of a fit index, are provided.
 So far, additional options for a relative use (is a model better than another?) are provided in an exploratory manner.
+Starting with version 2, we offer a lot improvements and additional new decision rules as well as many flexibility options.

 ## Installation